Current CBCAP Program Instruction

 CBCAP funds can be used to evaluate your funded programs and their effectiveness.
 Based on the current emphasis in the field for evidence-based and evidence-informed practice, it is wise to use a portion of funds to evaluate the attainment of positive outcomes for families and communities.
 For the Children’s Bureau discretionary (competitive) grants program, it is recommended that projects spend approximately 10-15% of their budget for evaluation purposes.

 States will now have three years to obligate AND liquidate the grant funds.
-Please note that the prior year’s grants allowed States to liquidate in five years.
 For more information on this, please see page 29 in the PI.

 State lead agencies are required to submit a report annually for activity from the previous year.
 Reports are due each year on January 30 for the fiscal year that ended the preceding fiscal year.